 Photo credit: 4CORNERS via Telegraph

-It’s crazy to think that 55 years ago, this futuristic city-state was just a kampong (traditional village) forced into independence.
+It’s crazy to think that 56 years ago, this futuristic city-state was just a kampong (traditional village) forced into independence.
 Fast forward to today and Singapore is a thriving global hub.
-Flourishing economy?
-Check.
-Quality education?
-Check.
-World-class airport?
-Check.
+Much larger countries look to us as the standard for education, technology and infrastructure.

 If you find that hard to believe, here are 50 reasons why you should visit Singapore once it’s safe to travel again!

 1) It’s one of the best places to be during COVID-19